federicosapienza/lorenzoIlMagnifico/README.md

 #  Ingegneria del Software project: Lorenzo il Magnifico

-This is the repository for the java implementation of Lorenzo il Magnifico.
+This is the repository which contains a Java-based online multiplayer game of the board game “Lorenzo il Magnifico”, made by Cranio Creations.
+The game has been created following the MVC pattern.

 # How to run:
-In order to start game,  you first need to start Server.
-Then you can start an unlimited number of clients.
+In order to start the game, the first thing to do is running the Server class, contained in the following path:

-Server:

 	Magnifico-Yun-Sapienza-Vare/src/main/java/it/polimi/ingsw/GC_26/server/main/Server.java

-Client:
+Once the Server is started, you can run the amount of clients you want, from running the ClientMain class contained in the following path:

 	Magnifico-Yun-Sapienza-Vare/src/main/java/it/polimi/ingsw/GC_26/client/main/ClientMain.java

-You can interact with client via a cli interface.
+You can interact with client via CLI (Command Line Interface).
-Server and Clients communicates via socket communication.
+Server and Clients communicate via Socket communication.

 # Server initialisation:
-When Server is first started, it automatically reads any file from:
+When Server is started, it automatically reads any file from:

      Magnifico-Yun-Sapienza-Vare/doc/Cards/
      Magnifico-Yun-Sapienza-Vare/doc/ResourcesForBoard/
      Magnifico-Yun-Sapienza-Vare/doc/StartingResources/
      Magnifico-Yun-Sapienza-Vare/doc/Timers/

-Then,it starts waiting for clients.
+Then, it starts to wait for clients who want to connect with the Server.

 # Game
+When two clients are connected, a countdown is started.
+The game starts if one of the two following events occur:
+1) the countdown ends and so the game starts with the current connected clients;
-When two clients are connected, a countdown starts: after the time determined by a timer or when the maximum number of clients is reached (4),  the game starts.
+2) the maximum number of clients (4) connected to the current game is reached and so the countdown is interrupted and ignored and the game starts automatically with 4 players.

 The game follows the advanced rules of Lorenzo il Magnifico.

-Any player has a limited time to complete his turn.
-After that, the turn is automatically ended, and if the player has not perfrmed any action, he is suspended.
-Anyway he can be reconnected to the game any time , following the istructions given by client interface.
+Every player has a limited time to perform an action in his turn.
+If the player doesn’t perform any action within this limited time, he is suspended.
+He can ask to be reconnected to the game at any time, following the instructions given by the client’s interface.

-When the game ends, winner is chosen, and then clients can choose whether to close the program or start a new game.
+When the game ends, it establishes who the winner is, and then clients can choose whether to close the program or start a new game.

-In order to change any timer value , go to:
+In order to change any timer value, go to:

      Magnifico-Yun-Sapienza-Vare/doc/Timers/timer.json

 # Cli

-To interact with the game, just follow the istructions the interface will send.
+To interact with the game, just follow the instructions sent by the interface.

 # Docs

-In folder doc you can find some UML's maps.
-We have done two high levels UMl's maps , one for model , one for model-view-controller pattern.
-We have also added a Uml focused about the package of cards effect, because of the fact there were about 20 classes,and showing all of them in model's Uml would have compromised readability.
+In the doc folder there are some UML diagrams.
+2 are dedicated to the Model: the file “orderedModelUML.png” (if you prefer, you can see also the equivalent file, which is “modelUML.png”, that has a nicer management of the links between classes, but similar classes have very long links and are very outdistanced from each other) contains a reordered UML diagram for the Model, with the Effects displayed as a package, because it contains too many classes, and representing them with the other classes in an only UML diagram would have compromised its readability and clarity.
+So we have decided to represent with an expanded view the Effects package with another dedicated UML diagram, which is contained in the “effectsUML.png” file.

+Then there’s a UML diagram dedicated to the View, which is contained in the “viewUML.png”, and a UML diagram dedicated to the Controllers, which is contained in the ”controllerUML.png” file.

-There is also a Uml 's map , showing the model as we thought it in the firsts moments of development.
+There is also an initial UML diagram, named “UML 20_5_17.mdj”, which contains the initial planning around the model in the very first moments of development.

-Finally, please take a look to the README.md in folder "src" , that briefly describes the mvc pattern.
+Finally, please take a look to the “README.md” file contained in the "src” folder, that briefly describes the MVC pattern that we’ve followed.

+#Authors
+Federico Sapienza, Leonardo Varè, David Yun.